Cheap Theatre Tickets

 Hamilton

-You can now watch Tony Award-scooping musical Hamilton on Disney+, the new streaming channel from Disney.
+You can watch Tony Award-scooping musical Hamilton on Disney+, the streaming service from Disney.
 The filmed stage performance stars the original Broadway cast, including creator Lin-Manuel Miranda as Alexander Hamilton.

-Unfortunately the free Disney+ trial is no longer available; the service costs £7.99 per month or £79.90 for a year.
+Unfortunately the free Disney+ trial is no longer available.
+Its standard plan costs £7.99 per month or £79.90 for a year.
 But that's pennies compared to a top-price ticket to see Hamilton in the West End, which can ran into the hundreds of pounds.

 See our guide for more about watching TV & movies online